-Join Garrick Chow for an in-depth discussion in this video Creating FX chains, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Creating FX chains, part of Learning SONAR X2.

 Garrick: Previously we saw how to add individual effects plug ins to tracks in your Sonar project.
 Now when you add multiple effects to a track or clip, the effect is cumulative.
 Not only does the combination of effects create a particular sound but also the order in which the effects are applied.
 After you've been working with Sonar for a while, you may find that you frequently use the same combination of effects in each of your projects.
 Maybe you have come up with particular combination of EQ, compression and reverb that you like to apply to drums, for example.
 Or maybe you just want to be able easily control several aspects of multiple effects on the same track.
 In those cases, you'll probably want to take advantage of effects chains.

 Effects chains allow you to manage groups of plug-ins as a single unit or entity.
 Let's take a look at how this works.
 So I'm still working with the breakdown mode 01 project from the previous movie.
 Let's add some effects to the snare track for this example.
 So to add an effects chain you can add right click on the Effects Bin of the track.
 Now again if you don't see the Effects Bin, come up here to this menu.
 Open up your Track Control Manager.
 And check Effects for Audio Tracks, if you're working with an audio track, or for MIDI, if you're working with a MIDI track and so on.
 So then right click on the Effects Bin of the track you want to work with, but this time instead of choosing Audio Effects to add a single effect, choose the Effects Chain that opens the Effects Chain window.